Democrats Fear Losing U.S. House Special Election In Southern California

 Garcia's supporters and volunteers have courted people like Linda Enos, who worries about the impact of stay-at-home orders on the economy and personal liberties.

 "People are losing their jobs.
 Their incomes," Enos said at a recent protest against stay-at-home orders.
-She and her husband run a coffee shop that's had to close because of local and state health orders to prevent the spread of the virus.
+She and her husband run a coffee shop that has had to close because of local and state health orders to prevent the spread of the virus.
 "They're destroying our economy.
 I think it's waking up a sleeping giant."

 But progressive activists say protesters like the Enoses represent a fringe position.
 Polling shows Californians are more concerned about shelter-in-place orders ending prematurely.

-But Schardein admits the recent 'open up' demonstrations are one way for Republicans to energize their conservative base ahead of the special election.
+Schardein says the recent "open up" demonstrations are one way for Republicans to energize their conservative base ahead of the special election.

 "It was a whole bunch of people wearing Make America Great Again hats," she said.
 "From all appearances, it was just a political rally."